 The territorial jurisdiction of provincial and municipal courts covers their respective provinces and municipalities, while the military court has jurisdiction over the entire country.
 Judgments of these courts of first instance can be appealed on questions of fact and law to the Appeal Court.
 The Supreme Court generally adjudicates only questions of law on appeal from the Appeal Court.

-A Supreme Council of Magistracy has been established in accordance with the 1993 constitution.
+The 1993 constitution established the Supreme Council of Magistracy.
 Chaired by the King, the Council is responsible for the appointment of judges and prosecutors at all levels, and for the adjudication of disciplinary actions against them.
 When dealing with disciplinary matters, the Council convenes under the chairmanship of the President of the Supreme Court (or, if the action is against a prosecutor, under the chairmanship of the General Prosecutor).

-The establishment in 2006 of an internationalized hybrid tribunal to prosecute those most responsible for crimes committed during the CPK/DK regime (see below under ECCC –The Khmer Rouge Tribunal) has been a significant step in the process of building capacity within the domestic system.
+The establishment in 2006 of an internationalized hybrid tribunal to prosecute those most responsible for crimes committed during the CPK/DK regime (see below under ECCC –The Khmer Rouge Tribunal) presented a significant opportunity to build the capacity within the domestic system.

 The Court applies a combination of domestic criminal procedure and rules established within the ambit of international criminal law.
 The law establishing the Court provides that, if existing domestic procedures do not deal with a particular matter, or if there is a question regarding the consistency of domestic procedures with international standards, guidance can be sought in rules established at the international level.
 To facilitate this process, the Court’s Plenary has adopted Internal Rules which are the primary document governing the procedures before the ECCC.

 The ECCC has jurisdiction over specific criminal offences set out in the 1956 Cambodian Penal Code (murder, torture and religious persecution), as well as international crimes of genocide, crimes against humanity and grave breaches of the 1949 Geneva Conventions.
-The ECCC is the first internationalized criminal court which uses the civil law criminal procedure where investigations are carried out by a judicial office (Office of the Co-Investigating Judges).
+The ECCC is the first internationalized criminal court that uses the civil law criminal procedure where investigations are carried out by a judicial office called the Office of the Co-Investigating Judges (OCIJ).
 This procedure also provides for the participation of victims as civil parties.

 The former chief of S-21, Kaing Guek Eav, alias Duch, was arrested by the Cambodian authorities in 1999 and kept in military detention without trial until his transfer to the ECCC in 2007.
 His trial at the ECCC started in February 2009, and closing statements were delivered in November 2009.
 During the trial, the court heard extensive testimony from Duch, as well as 33 witnesses and 22 civil parties at public hearings, which were attended by approximately 28,000 visitors.
 On 26 July 2010, the Trial Chamber rendered its judgment, finding Duch guilty of persecution as a crime against humanity and grave breaches of the Geneva Conventions.
 The Chamber imposed a sentence of 30 years of imprisonment (after a five-year reduction as a remedy for Duch’s unlawful detention by the Cambodian authorities).